SoFi Review: No-Fee Cash Management With Perks

 SoFi FAQHere are answers to some of SoFi's more commonly asked questions.

-- Is SoFi Money legit?
+- Is SoFi Money legitimate?

-- Yes, SoFi Money is legit.
+- Yes, SoFi Money is legitimate.
 The company has an A rating from the Better Business Bureau and was valued at $4.8 billion in 2019.
 In October 2020, SoFi was granted conditional approval for a national bank charter.
 The company is considering plans to go public.

 - Is SoFi a real bank?